zqfang/QPCR/README.md

       -o OUT, --outFileNamePrefix OUT
                             the output file name
       -m {bioRep,techRep}, --mode {bioRep,techRep}
                             calculation mode.
 Choose from {'bioRep',
-                           'techRep'}.bioRep: using all data to caluclate mean DeltaCT, techRep: only use first entry of replicates.
+                            'techRep'}.bioRep: using all data to caluclate DeltaCT mean, techRep: only use first entry of replicates.
                             Default: techRep.
       --header HEAD         header row you want to start with --tail TAIL           the tail rows of your excel file you want to drop